How to Grow Better Tomatoes

 As far as spacing is concerned, at the time of planting, I see a lot of people crowding their tomato plants too close together, or too close to other plants.
 They see this tiny seedling, and don’t realize it will grow to six feet or taller, and just as wide if happy and well-cared for.
 Crowding your tomato plants will backfire and give you less fruit, not more.
 Tomato plants also need a free flow of air around them to keep down foliar diseases, and crowding them will inhibit airflow.

 You will also find it much easier to harvest the tomatoes if they are not locked together in an impenetrable thicket.
-I like to plant my tomatoes three feet apart, but if you just don’t have that much space, and you can’t control yourself, you might be able to get away with putting them two feet apart, but that is the bare minimum.
+I ike to plant my tomatoes three feet apart, but if you just don’t have that much space, and you can’t control yourself, you might be able to get away with putting them two feet apart, but that is the bare minimum.

 6. Stake them.